AssaultKoder95/acing-the-technical-interview/README.md

 # acing-the-technical-interview
-Workshop: Acing the Technical Interview with Google 3/7 6-8 pm in the Lean Room
+Hands on Workshop: Acing the Technical Interview with Google 3/7 6-8 pm in Leslie E-lab's Lean Room

 #### Beginner Problems:
 - Fizz Buzz